mcansky/mythical-beast/README.md

-# Discover
+# Mythical beast

-A github bot for discord.
+A bot / app for discord with the ability to trigger other actions

 ## Aim